WTFAcademy/WTF-zk/Languages/en/16_Abel/readme.md

   - abelian group
 ---

-# WTF zk Lecture 16: Abel Group
+# WTF zk Tutorial Lesson 16: Abel Group

 In this lecture, we will introduce a type of group commonly used in cryptography: the Abel Group, which is characterized by the commutative property.